 The California Federal Statistical Research Data Center seeks to provide qualified researchers across California with the opportunity to perform statistical analysis on non-public Census microdata.
 The California Federal Statistical Research Data Center is a joint project of the U.S. Census Bureau and UCLA and UC Berkeley, partnering also with Stanford University, the University of Southern California, and UC Irvine.
 The secure RDC environment supports qualified researchers while protecting respondent confidentiality with state-of-the-art tools and processes.

-Matthew Freedman is an associate professor of economics at the University of California, Irvine.
+Matthew Freedman is a professor of economics at the University of California, Irvine.
 His primary research interests are in labor economics, public finance, and urban economics.
 His work has also addressed topics in environmental economics and the economics of crime.
 He received his Ph.D. in economics from the University of Maryland-College Park.

 California Research Data Center